 When preparing your taxes, you’ll have to make some important decisions that will impact your tax bill.

 For starters, you’ll need to choose your filing status.
 Additionally, you should review standard versus itemized deductions and choose the right option for you.
-This is especially important in 2018 as federal standard deduction amounts have nearly doubled over the 2017 amounts.

 It’s important to give yourself plenty of time to do your taxes.
 Procrastination has many drawbacks, including higher levels of stress and risk of errors.
 The best strategy is to block off time to focus in a quiet, uninterrupted environment.